-A.7 Electronic Verification - Using Technology to Verify Identity
+A.5.
+Electronic Verification - Using Technology to Verify Identity

-A.7.1 - Introduction
+A.5.1.
+Introduction

-- 38. Rule 87 stipulates the minimum verification requirements.
+- 33. Electronic verification is the use of an electronic method or system to verify, in whole or in part, the identity of a customer by matching specified personal information against electronically captured physical documentation and/or independent electronic sources. - 34.
+The demand to provide faster servicing is increasing the level of development in the use of technology.
+Systems currently exist that provide varying degrees of certainty regarding the capture of identification data and verification of that information related to individual customers and connected individuals.
+These systems range in scope from the electronic capture of identification data and documentation on a face-to-face basis through to the self-capture of uncertified documentation by a prospective customer using an interactive application on a tablet or mobile phone. - 35.
+Rule 87 stipulates the minimum verification requirements.
 Electronic verification can be used to verify all or any combination of these mandatory verification requirements.
-Where electronic verification does not complete all these requirements then other alternative methods must be used by the financial services business to meet the requirements of Rule 87. - 39.
-Electronic verification is the use of electronic method or system to verify, in whole or in part, the identity of a customer by matching specified personal information against electronically captured physical documentation and/or independent electronic sources. - 40.
-The demand to provide faster servicing is increasing the level of development in the use of technology.
-Systems currently exist that provide varying degrees of certainty regarding the capture of identification and verification of customers and connected parties.
-These systems range in scope from the electronic capture of identification data and documentation on a face-to-face basis through to the self-capture of uncertified documentation by a prospective customer using an interactive application on a tablet or mobile phone.
+Where an electronic verification system does not provide for compliance with all of these requirements then other alternative methods must be used in conjunction with the electronic verification system. - 36.
+Electronic verification is a record kept in an electronic format that contains authenticated core identity information about an individual.
+Examples include obtaining a photograph or series of photographs of an individual via an application.
+Photographs are also collected of the identification document(s) and address verification document(s) of the individual.
+The photographs of the individual and the identity documents are then reviewed and corroborated. - 37.
+The integrated controls inherent within electronic verification applications can provide an acceptable alternative measure to that of Rule 101 when firms are identifying and verifying non-resident customers.
+Examples of these controls include the reading of biometric information integrated within the microchip on many modern passports or validating the veracity of an official document with its issuing authority.
+Ultimately it is for the Board to assess the robustness of the verification controls within the application as part of its technology risk evaluation.

-- 41. Electronic verification is a record kept in an electronic format that contains authenticated core identity information about an individual.
-E-verification is using the electronic record to verify a person's identity during the due diligence process. - 42.
-Examples are obtaining a photograph or series of photos via an application.
-Photographs are also collected of the identification document and address verification document.
-The photographs are then independently reviewed and corroborated.
+A.5.2.
+Verification of Identity of a Natural Person Using Electronic Verification

-A.7.2 Verification of Identity of a Natural Person Using Electronic Verification
+- 38. The fundamental obligation is to establish that any natural person, customer, beneficial owner, underlying principal, third party or third party associate (if applicable) is who they claim to be.
+Financial services businesses that verify identity through the use of electronic verification must confirm a person's existence on the basis of appropriate identification data that meets the criteria described in chapter 4, Customer Due Diligence, section 4.4.2 of the Handbook. - 39.
+Electronic verification can help: - identify if there is a person in existence with the personal details of your prospective or existing customer;

-- 43. The fundamental obligation is to establish that any natural person, customer, beneficial owner, underlying principal, third party or third party associate (if applicable) is who they claim to be.
-Financial services businesses that verify identity through the use of electronic verification must confirm a person's existence on the basis of appropriate identification data that meets the criteria described in chapter 4, Customer Due Diligence, section 4.4.1 of the Handbook. - 44.
-Electronic verification can help: - identify if there is a person in existence with the personal details of your prospective or existing customer; - identify the address details and history of residency are consistent with details held on commercial databases; - identify whether there are any criminal judgments against the individual or recorded at the individual's residence; - identify politically exposed persons or those that are subject to sanctions; and - mitigate identification fraud through confirmation that the identity relates to a living person.
+- identify if the address details and history of residency are consistent with details held on commercial databases; - identify whether there are any criminal judgments against the individual or recorded at the individual's residence; - identify politically exposed persons or those that are subject to sanctions; and - mitigate identification fraud through confirmation that the identity relates to a living person.

-A.7.3 Verification of Identity of Legal Bodies Using Electronic Verification
+A.5.3.
+Verification of Identity of Legal Bodies Using Electronic Verification